websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrade-overview.md

 ### Update Marketplace Apps

-Update your Marketplace apps to the latest version for the Liferay version you're currently on and validate them before upgrading the Liferay database.
-Skipping app updates can be problematic and prevent the apps from enabling on the new Liferay version.
+Before upgrading the Liferay database, update your Marketplace apps for the Liferay version you're currently on and test the updated apps.
+Skipping app updates can be problematic and can prevent the apps from enabling on the new Liferay version.

 ```important::
    Do this on your current installation before database upgrade.
 ```

-The latest version of each app targeted for your new Liferay version may have database schema changes.
-For this reason, you must eventually upgrade the app data too.
-You can upgrade the app data *during* your database upgrade or *after* your database upgrade.
+Your app's latest version for your new Liferay version may have database schema changes that require data upgrades.
+You can upgrade the app data *during* or *after* your Liferay database upgrade.

-**Option 1:** Install the latest apps *before* database upgrade and upgrade the app data automatically as part of your database upgrade.
+**Option 1:** Install the latest apps *before* database upgrade and upgrade the app data automatically, as part of your database upgrade.
 Each database upgrade path describes app setup details.

-**Option 2:** Install the latest apps *after* database upgrade and use [Gogo shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to upgrade the app data.
+**Option 2:** Install the latest apps *after* database upgrade and then use [Gogo shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to upgrade the app data.
 The [Post Upgrade Considerations](./post-upgrade-considerations.md) describes app setup details.

 ## Upgrading Custom Development